Manikranth/Notes/Interview/SRE.md

 To improve performance, you can use enhanced networking on supported instance types at no additional charge.
 Enhanced networking uses single root I/O virtualization (SR-IOV), which is a method of device virtualization that provides higher I/O performance and lower CPU utilization when compared to traditional virtualized network interfaces.

-**what application run on your server**
+**- what application run on your server**

-**If you have a an appliacction running in  10 micro severs - how you keep the application aviable all the time anf keep it robust.**
+**- If you have a an appliacction running in  10 micro severs - how you keep the application aviable all the time anf keep it robust.**

-**How did you leverage servers**
+**- How did you leverage servers**

-**Elestic-bean-stack is for dynimcly incressing and decessding**
+**- Elestic-bean-stack is for dynimcly incressing and decessding**